Dynamic stall reattachment revisited

-The onset of dynamic stall is defined as the detachment of the primary stall vortex, which coincides with a decrease in lift and the breakdown of the leading edge suction \citep{Mulleners2012}.
-The detachment of the stall vortex is marked by the emergence of a saddle point near the leading edge.
-The onset of dynamic stall is indicated as $\kindex{t}{ds}$ in \cref{fig:forcepanel} and occurs after the static stall angle is exceeded, but before the maximum angle of attack is reached at $t/T=0.5$, classifying this case as a typical deep stall case \citep{Mulleners2012}.
+For the example pitching motion presented in \cref{fig:forcepanel}, the static stall angle of attack is reached at $t/T=0.28$, but the leading edge suction and the lift coefficient continue to increase until $t/T=0.40$, when dynamic stall occurs.
+The onset of dynamic stall is defined as the detachment of the primary stall vortex, which coincides with a decrease in lift and the breakdown of the leading edge suction.
+The detachment of the stall vortex is marked by the emergence of a saddle point near the leading edge \citep{Mulleners2012}.
+The onset of dynamic stall is indicated by the axis tick label $\kindex{t}{ds}$ in \cref{fig:forcepanel} and occurs after the static stall angle is exceeded, but before the maximum angle of attack is reached at $t/T=0.5$, classifying this case as a typical deep stall case.
 The delayed onset of stall and the associated lift overshoot are key features of dynamic stall.
 The onset and development of dynamic stall during the pitch-up half of the cycle has been discussed in detail in previous work based on the same data set used in this paper \citep{Mulleners2012,Mulleners2013,Ansell:2019bw,Deparday2019}.

 From here on, we focus on the post-stall behaviour and the stall reattachment process.
 A distinct post-stall feature in the space-time representation of the surface pressure distribution is the footprint of the primary dynamic stall vortex in the form of a local minimum pressure trace (\cref{fig:forcepanel}a).
 This low-pressure trace originates at the leading edge after dynamic stall onset and moves towards the trailing edge between $t/T=\numrange{0.40}{0.50}$.
 Interestingly, the chord-wise location of the local pressure minimum does not correspond to the core of the dynamic stall vortex, but to the upstream saddle point that marks the separation of the stall vortex from the feeding shear layer (\cref{fig:saddles}).
 Similar behaviour was observed by \citet{rockwood.2018} for the flow around a circular cylinder.
 The location of the saddle point was determined as the intersection of the negative and positive finite time Lyapunov exponent (nFTLE and pFTLE) ridges.